The Insurance Appraisal Process: How to Invoke the Appraisal Clause

 - There is disagreement about the scope of repairs needed

-- The insurer has delayed payment or denied items you believe are covered
+- The insurer has delayed payment or undervalued items you believe are covered

-- You have exhausted negotiations and need a binding resolution, including common storm losses like a hail damage insurance claim dispute
+- You have exhausted good-faith negotiation and need a binding resolution

-- Review the appraisal clause in your policy — Find the specific language about appraisal timelines, how to invoke it, and what costs you may be responsible for.
-For a state example, our Texas appraisal clause guide shows how policyholders often analyze clause language in practice, and readers in other states can compare the Florida appraisal clause guide and Louisiana appraisal clause guide.
+- Review the appraisal clause in your policy.
+Find the specific language on appraisal timelines, how to invoke it, and what costs you may be responsible for.
+For state-specific examples, compare the Texas, Florida, Louisiana, and Colorado appraisal clause guides.

-- Send a written demand for appraisal — Notify your insurer in writing that you are invoking the appraisal clause.
-Send this by certified mail and email.
+- Send a written demand for appraisal.
+Notify your insurer in writing that you are invoking the appraisal clause.
+Send it by certified mail and email so you have proof of delivery.
+A template is below.

-- If they disagree, an umpire is selected — The two appraisers jointly select a neutral umpire.
-If they cannot agree, the court or policy language may determine the umpire.
+- If they disagree, an umpire is selected.
+The two appraisers jointly select a neutral umpire.
+If they cannot agree on one, the court or the policy language determines who serves.

-- The umpire resolves disputed items — The umpire reviews both estimates and issues a binding award for the items the appraisers could not agree on.
+- The umpire resolves the disputed items.
+The umpire reviews both estimates and issues a binding award for the items the appraisers could not agree on.
+Agreement of any two of the three panel members controls.

 Sample Appraisal Demand Letter